LL-37 (5mg)

 LL-37 Peptide Research

-LL-37 and Inflammatory Diseases
+LL-37 and Inflammatory Disease Models

 LL-37, although essentially researched as an antimicrobial peptide, has also been examined in research related to different inflammatory diseases such as lupus, rheumatoid arthritis, psoriasis, and atherosclerosis.
 LL-37 researchers suggest the peptide’s diverse immune system modulating behaviors based on the type of cells involved and the local inflammatory environment.
-It has been suggested to reduce apoptotic death of keratinocytes, improve IFN-alpha synthesis, suppress signaling through toll-like receptor 4 (TLR4), modify chemotaxis of neutrophils and eosinophils,[2] trigger IL-18 production and potentially reduce levels of atherosclerotic plaques.
+It has been suggested to reduce apoptotic death of keratinocytes, improve IFN-alpha synthesis, suppress signaling through toll-like receptor 4 (TLR4), modify chemotaxis of neutrophils and eosinophils,[2] trigger IL-18 production, and potentially reduce levels of atherosclerotic plaques.
 Interestingly, LL-37 (aka CAP-18) appears to stimulate the immune system in a different manner depending on the trigger.
 Cell culture studies have observed the importance of the inflammatory environment in determining the immune response to LL-37.
-T-cells appear to improve inflammatory action via LL-37 when they are not activated, but minimize the inflammatory action when already activated.
-The peptide appears to mediate homeostasis of immunological response, thus controlling it from being hyperactive in instances of infection.
-There is a strong correlation between the peptide levels and the extent of the disease.
-Initially, LL-37 / CAP-18 was thought to promote autoimmune disorders, but recent results have suggested it may actually help to abate the damage.[3]
-The researchers outline that the peptide has a role in “in the modulation of immune and inflammatory pathways and their effects on autoimmune and inflammatory diseases.”
-High levels of the peptide may thus help check further increased inflammation.
+T-cells appear to improve inflammatory action via LL-37 when not activated but minimize the inflammatory action when activated.

 LL-37 and Antimicrobial Characteristics

-LL-37 and Lung Disease
+LL-37 and Lung Disease Models

 LPS is found in several different organisms and, in some instances, may become airborne when an environment is contaminated by mold or other fungi.
 Normal lung tissue responds by producing mucus upon LPS inhalation.
 Unfortunately, the response is often insufficient to intercept toxic dust syndrome and respiratory diseases like asthma and COPD.
-LL-37 has been studied in research of toxic dust syndrome.[5]
+LL-37 has been studied in research on toxic dust syndrome.[6]
 LL-37 appears to promote the proliferation of epithelial cells and the closure of wounds in lung diseases.
-The peptide may attract airway epithelial cells to injury sites and help vascularization, wound healing, and supply of nutrition to the newly formed tissue.
+The peptide may attract airway epithelial cells to injury sites and help vascularization, wound recovery, and supply of nutrition to the newly formed tissue.

-LL-37 Peptide and Arthritis
+LL-37 Peptide and Arthritis Models

-Research in rats models observed high LL-37 levels in joints of rat models of rheumatoid arthritis.
-It is yet unknown if is the cause or cure for the condition.
-However, several findings indicate the potential of the peptide in inflammation.
-LL-37 deficiency does not appear to change the outcomes in animal models of arthritis or lupus.[6]
-Animals expressing the peptide may show the same disease outcome as those lacking the peptide.
-These results indicate that the physiological reactions in enhanced levels of cathelicidins in arthritis are incidental.
-Peptides derived from LL-37 may reduce collagen damage which occurs in inflammatory arthritis.
-Direct introduction of these peptides to arthritic joints in rats was observed to reduce both the severity of the disease as well as serum levels of antibodies against type II collagen.
-Direct involvement of interleukin-32 (IL-32) in the severity of inflammatory arthritis has been reported.
-LL-37 and its derivatives may have the ability to regulate the level of IL-32 response.
-Researchers consider that it would be reasonable to speculate that the peptide is protective in this disease scenario.
-Synovial fluid fibroblasts increase toll-like receptor 3 levels, with scientists consider worsens the arthritic condition by increasing inflammatory cytokine expression.
-LL-37 may interact with TLR4 and either promote pro-inflammatory or anti-inflammatory outcomes.[7]
-It is yet to be confirmed if LL-37 / CAP-18 mediates the same effect against the backdrop of increased TLR3.
+Peptides derived from LL-37 may reduce collagen damage, which occurs in inflammatory arthritis.
+Direct exposure of these peptides to arthritic joints in rats was observed to reduce both the severity of the disease and serum levels of antibodies against type II collagen.
+Direct interleukin-32 (IL-32) involvement in the severity of inflammatory arthritis has been reported.
+LL-37 and its derivatives may be able to regulate the level of IL-32 response.
+Researchers consider it reasonable to speculate that the peptide is protective in this disease scenario.
+Synovial fluid fibroblasts increase toll-like receptor 3 levels, which scientists consider worsens the arthritic condition by increasing inflammatory cytokine expression.
+LL-37 may interact with TLR4 and either promote pro-inflammatory or anti-inflammatory outcomes.[8]
+It is yet to be confirmed if LL-37 / CAP-18 mediates the same actions against the backdrop of increased TLR3.
 The peptide has been examined in experimental studies to selectively decrease pro-inflammatory macrophage responses, and researchers suggest its regulation of inflammation to be selective.

 LL-37 and Intestinal Cancer